-Many new products that demonstrate superior clinical benefits ultimately under-perform in the market, because they fail to communicate the broader set of benefits (training and education, practice support, scientific leadership, etc.) that are required to make a new therapeutic solution successful from the customers’ perspective.
+Many new products that demonstrate superior clinical benefits ultimately underperform in the market, because they fail to communicate the broader set of benefits (training and education, practice support, scientific leadership, etc.) that are required to make a new therapeutic solution successful from the customers’ perspective.

-A messaging framework that aligns individual messages (by message type) against target customer requirements significantly improves communication effectiveness.
-The framework should consider regulatory inputs and be multi-factorial, including multiple targets, touch points, channels and decision points (e.g., acquisition vs. retention).
+A messaging framework that aligns individual touchpoints and messages against target customer requirements significantly improves in-market effectiveness.
+The framework should consider regulatory inputs and be multi-factorial, including multiple targets, touchpoints, channels, and decision points (e.g., acquisition vs. retention).